MarcoPolo/marcopolo.github.io/content/code/2019-08-22-migrating-to-zola.md

 though I started really feeling the pain points with it.
 When I wanted to write a quick post about something I'd often spend hours just trying to get the right Ruby environment set up so I can see my blog locally.
-When I got an email from slack saying that my personal repo has a security vulnerability in one of its Gems, I took the opportunity to switch over to [Zola](https://www.getzola.org).
+When I got an email from GitHub saying that my personal repo has a security vulnerability in one of its Gems, I took the opportunity to switch over to [Zola](https://www.getzola.org).